Wednesday, April 29, 2026

 This inconsistency raises an important question:

-Are financial resources being aligned with measurable mission impact?
+Are financial resources being aligned with measurable mission impact over time?

 • ~$10,000 in 2023